talksik/blog/_posts/2024-03-01-thought-to-conversation-latency.md

 By making digital communication as human and authentic as possible, you more effectively augment real life conversations and introduce a new paradigm.

-I shall add another article to explain a proposed protocol
+I shall add another article to explain a proposed protocol.